build-on-aws/content/tutorials/practical-cloud-guide/securely-access-resources-with-iam-service-roles/index.md

 showInHomeFeed: true
 ---

-When we access a resource as a user, our credentials such as passwords and access keys are used to confirm that we can use a resource.
-However, there are instances where we will need to access resources belonging to another user or where a resource has to access another resource.
+When we access a resource as a user, our credentials such as passwords and access keys are used to confirm we can use that resource.
+However, there are instances where we need to access resources belonging to another user or where a resource has to access another resource.
 This is accomplished with roles which use temporary credentials to provide access.
 In this tutorial, we will configure an EC2 instance with a service role to securely access an S3 bucket.

 ## What You Will Learn